sprmsv/PCSC-MonteCarlo/README.md

 build/main --function <path-to-input-function> [options]
 ```

-## Limitations
+## Limitations and prospects

+### Future work

+- The user input is currently limited to a file with pre-defined structure.
+An interactive mode can be implemented to define the function via the command line.

+- The configurations of the source distributions (mean and variance for the Normal distribution, lower and upper bounds for the Uniform distribution) are currently limited to pre-defined -standard- values.
+These can be defined by the user.

+- Other distributions and function types can be implemented.

 - The plots are not implemented currently.
 The option is open for development.
+A plot of the distribution of the function samples could be informative.
+For vectorial functions, this can be more challenging since dimension reduction might be necessary.

 - Study of the central limit theorem with the relation between the error and the number of samples is not implemented currently.
 The option is open for development.

-- Other distributions can be implemented.
-- Other functions can be implemented.
-- Boost library could be used for the distribution and set as an option for the user.
+### Code optimization

+- Currently, the input and output dimensions of the functions are limited to 4.
+This can easily be extended to any number before the compilation of `main`.
+However, when used as a library, functions from any arbitrary dimension can be built statically before compilation.
+Extending the `Function` class to allocate dimensions dynamically is open for development.

+- The `Vector` class can be easily extended to be defined on other data types.
+Currently, it is limited to `double`.

+- Replacing standard vectors (`std::vector`) with standard arrays (`std::array`) can make the memory management more efficient, since we are dealing with fixed-size vectors most of the times.

+- The `Vector` class can be extended and also used in the `MonteCarloApproximator` instead of Eigen matrices.

 - The code could be parallelized using OpenMP or MPI.
-- Other types of sampler than Monte Carlo could be implemented.
+As a starting point, the generation of random samples and passing them through the function is a perfect candidate for parallelization.

+### Boost library

+- Distributions from the Boost library can be used.

+- The inverse error function is naively implemented.
+More sophisticated implementations are available in the Boost library, which will make the random sampling of the Normal distribution much faster.

+### Other

+- Initialization of the git submodules can be handled by `CMakeLists.txt`.

+- Building the documentation can be an option.

 ## Contributions